bpat30/PersonalizationTheory/README.md

 ## movies. dat
 Contains the movies that were rated in the tweets followed by the year of release and associated genres in the following format: movie_id::movie_title (movie_year)::genre|genre|genre.

+# Model Selection Criteria:
+We aim to minimize RMSE while providing a minimized computation time to provide the most accurate recommendations as fast as possible.
+When tuning the model this shall be taken into consideration.

+# Methodology: